XDURG/UltraCEGAN/README.md

 To get started with UltraCEGAN, follow the instructions below:

-1. Clone the UltraCEGAN repository: `git clone https://github.com/your-username/UltraCEGAN.git`
+1. Clone the UltraCEGAN repository: `git clone https://github.com/XDURG/UltraCEGAN.git`
 2. Install the required dependencies listed in the `requirements.txt` file.
-3. Obtain the pre-trained UltraCEGAN model from us upon reasonable request or train your own model using the provided dataset.
+3. Obtain the pre-trained UltraCEGAN model from us upon reasonable request or train your own model using your own dataset using `cyclegan_change_losscalc.py`.
 4. Run the inference script to generate ultrasound images.

 ## Contributing